ConEmu/ConEmu.github.io/en/FAQ-2.md

 **A.** This file implements support for the extended console feature in Far 3.x, and must be placed in the same directory as ConEmuHk.dll.
-In its presence and enabled «TrueMod support» option, it is possible to configure and use arbitrary (24-bit) colors and styles (bold/italic/underline) in Far Manager.
+In its presence and enabled ‘TrueMod support’ option, it is possible to configure and use arbitrary (24-bit) colors and styles (bold/italic/underline) in Far Manager.